EGPostema/DrawerDissect/README.md

 python process_images.py
 ```

+**This command will run ALL steps for ALL photos in the ```fullsize``` folder that have not yet been processed**

 ## Calling Individual Steps

-If you only want to run a single function, you can use the following commands:
+If you only want to run a single function at a time, you can use the following commands:

 **Resize Drawers**